citelab/JAMScript/jam-overview.md

 </p>

-A JAMScript program needs to have a C file and a JavaScript file.
-The JavaScript (J) file of a toy JAMScript program is shown below.
-The J side of the program is calling a function *testme()* every 300 milliseconds.
-You will notice that *testme()* is not defined in the J side.
-So, it must be defined in the C side of the JAMScript program as a *remote* function (that is, as a function that can be called from the J side).
+The C file of the toy JAMScript program is shown below.
+The *testme()* function is defined in the file along with two other functions.
+The *testme()* function is prepended with the **jasync** keyword, which indicates that the function is an asynchronous JAMScript task.
+An asynchronous JAMScript task can be invoked from either side: J side or C side.
+In this case, the *testme()* is called from the J side.

+The *localme()* and *localyou()* are also asynchronous JAMScript tasks, but they are not called from the J side.
+Instead they are called from the C side itself.
+Once a JAMScript task is defined it could be called from the local worker or the controller.

+Asynchronous JAMScript tasks are run using user-level threads.
+So, they cannot include any blocking calls like *sleep()*.
+You will notice that *jsleep()* is used to delay the execution of the JAMScript task by the given amount of time.
 <p align="center">
 <img src="{{ site.baseurl }}/images/lang/seg2.png" width="450" />
 </p>

+The *main()* function launches both JAMScript (local) tasks.
+The local tasks run concurrently.
+Because we are using user-level threading in JAMScript, the *jsleep()* is essential for yielding the execution context to the other concurrently running threads.

 ## Auto Discovery in JAMScript Programs

+One of the interesting aspects of JAMScript is the auto discovery of JAMScript program components.